Yasu3D/saturn.yasu3d.art/docs/sat_format.md

 - Only one object can be defined per line.
 - Valid whitespace characters are: Space ` ` `(0x20)`
 - Valid newline characters are: LF `\n` `(0x0A)` or CRLF `\r\n` `(0x0D 0x0A)`
+- Valid decimal separators are: Period `.` `(0x2e)`
+- Parsers and writers **must** use `InvariantCulture` for string conversions.
 - The amount of whitespace and newlines between blocks of data are arbitrary, but adhering to [design guidelines](#design-guidelines) is recommended for consistency.

 ## Parser Comments